All Episodes

 I mean, you're going to have a tremendous storm in there as far as rain amounts go.

-And then just imagine all that water coming down the Brazos, the Trinity, San Diego.
+And then just imagine all that water coming down the Brazos, the Trinity, San Francisco.

-Well then you got high t how many high tides are you gonna be dealing with considering the the slow moving nature of this and the and the return path of this.
+How many high tides are you going to be dealing with considering the slow-moving nature of this and the return path of this?

 So you're getting a piling up of water.